Enid Bell

-Enid Bell Palanchian (December 4, 1904 – 1994), known professionally as Enid Bell, was an American sculptor, illustrator and teacher born in London, England.
+Enid Bell Palanchian (December 4, 1904 – 1994), known professionally as Enid Bell in her early career and later on as Enid Bell Palanchian, was an American sculptor, illustrator and teacher born in London, England.

-Early life
+Early and personal life

-Bell studied at the Glasgow School of Art, then at the St John's Wood Art School as well as studying with fellow Scot Sir William Reid Dick in London and then after moving to the United States, at the Art Students League in New York City.
+Bell was born in England in 1904 to Scottish parents and began her studies at the Glasgow School of Art, then at the St John's Wood Art School as well as studying with fellow Scot Sir William Reid Dick in London.
+Then after moving to the United States at the age of seventeen at the Art Students League in New York City.
 Essentially a figurative, direct carving in wood artist, she was based in New Jersey where she became the head of the sculpture program of the Federal Art Project for that state and was herself the creator of several FAP commissions.

-In 1932 she married Armenian-American businessman and artist, Missalk Palanchian, though she retained her surname as Bell for professional purposes.
+In 1932 she married Armenian-American businessman and painter, Missak Palanchian, though she retained her surname as Bell for professional purposes.
+They would often showcase their art together in exhibits across New Jersey, New York, and New Mexico.

-She taught at Miss Chaplin's School of Arts in New York City from 1929-1931 under the role of an art teacher.
+She taught at Miss Chaplin's School of Arts in New York City from 1929 to 1931 under the role of an art teacher.
 In 1940 until 1941 she was the Sculpture Supervisor for the New Jersey Arts & Crafts Project, W.P.A.

 Following the end of the Federal Art Project in 1944, she taught as instructor of sculpture and Head of the Sculpture Department of the Newark School of Fine and Industrial Art until 1968.

+Bell-Palanchian donated her sculpture "Little Indian Dancer" to the Englewood Public Library Children's Room in 1981.
+Furthermore, she also donated her sculpture "Birds" to the Leonia Public Library where it is hanging on the rear wall of the stairs.

 Bell was a member of the National Sculpture Society.

 Bell died in 1994 in Englewood, New Jersey.